 The Urban and Regional Planning Program is part of the Rackham Graduate School, which is the overall administrative unit for Graduate programs.
 Rackham works in conjunction with 19 schools and colleges to recruit applicants, administer the admissions process, and serve students through the final stages of degree attainment.

 Applicants will normally possess a Master's degree in Planning or a related field (such as Public Policy, Environmental Studies, Geography, Social Work, Architecture, etc.).
 Applicants with other Master's degrees will be considered, as will exceptionally well-prepared applicants with a Bachelor's degree.
 There is no foreign language requirement for Doctoral students in Planning.
 However, work in some areas of specialization and on certain research/dissertation topics may require knowledge of one or more foreign languages (obtained either before or during Doctoral studies).

-- Official Transcripts (submit hard copy to Grad School) ∨
+- Official Transcripts (submit hard copy to Rackham Graduate School)

 Statement of Purpose